htrgouvea/nozaki/README.md

 ==============
 	Command       Description
 	-------       -----------
-	-m, --method      Define methods HTTP to use during fuzzing, separeted by "," -u, --url         Define a target
+    -A, --accept      Define a custom 'Accept' header -T, --tasks       The number of threads to run in parallel -H, --header      Define a custom header (header=value) -m, --method      Define methods HTTP to use during fuzzing, separeted by "," -u, --url         Define a target
 	-w, --wordlist    Define wordlist of paths